 “[She] suffered a cardiac arrest during her stay in the hospital where I [Weiss] was the chairman of the psychiatry department.
 She was unconscious as the resuscitation team tried to revive her.
 According to her later report, she floated out of her body and stood near the window, watching [the resuscitation].
 She observed, without any pain whatsoever, as they thumped on her chest and pumped air into her lungs.
 During the resuscitation, a pen fell out of her doctor’s pocket and rolled near the same window where her out-of-body spirit was standing and watching.
 The doctor eventually walked over, picked up the pen, and put it back in his pocket.
 He then rejoined the frantic effort to save her.
 They succeeded.

-To learn more about what near death experience stories can teach us about God and heaven (and hell, too) see our post, “NDE: The Definitive Guide to Near Death Experiences.”
-For a quick and sharable overview on near death experiences, download our cheat sheet, Top 5 Things to Remember about NDEs.
+To learn more about what near-death experience stories can teach us about God and heaven (and hell, too) see our post, “NDE: The Definitive Guide to Near Death Experiences.”
+For a quick and sharable overview of near-death experiences, download our cheat sheet, Top 5 Things to Remember about NDEs.